PURPOSE OF THIS POLICY

-Any person who violates this policy may be subject to disciplinary action under applicable University policies and procedures (including section E.15 of the Academic Faculty and Administrative Professional Manual for tenured faculty, and for all other employees, as set forth in the Human Resources Manual), up to and including termination from the University, exclusion from University property, and arrest and prosecution under criminal laws.
+Any person who violates this policy may be subject to disciplinary action under applicable University policies and procedures, up to and including termination from the University, exclusion from university property, and arrest and prosecution under criminal laws.

-Any visitor or affiliate who commits or threatens to commit prohibited behavior may be subject to exclusion from campus, termination of his or her business relationship with the University and/or other appropriate action, up to and including arrest and prosecution.
+Any visitor or affiliate who commits or threatens to commit behavior prohibited by this policy may be subject to exclusion from campus, termination of any business relationship with the University and/or other appropriate action, up to and including arrest and prosecution.

-Compliance assistance is available from the Office of Support and Safety Assessment, (970) 491-7407.
+Compliance assistance is available from the Office of Support and Safety Assessment.

 Approved Aug.
 13, 1996

 Revision approved by Anthony A. Frank, President, Oct.
 27, 2015